Fraternalilab/POPSlegacy/README.md

 * Topology (compute molecular topology)
 * SASA (compute SASA values at atoms, chain and molecule level)
 * Output (print output)
+* From version 3.0 the POPSCOMP method has been built into the POPS program so that complex interfaces are computed automatically.

 ### Determine the atom and residue types according to 'sasa_data.h' ('type'),
 Possible complications in the handling of PDB files and the way it